KIVagant/staticus/Readme.md

 #### POST author: string, author

 TODO: not implemented yet
-Line with information about the author of the changes in an arbitrary string.
+The line with information about the author of the changes in an arbitrary string.
 Required only for logging.

 #### POST uri=http Upload image by remote URI